GDKsoftware/win32diskimager/README.txt

 Image Writer for Microsoft Windows
-Release 0.6 (r46) - The "Tax Free" release
+Release 0.7 - Sourceforge Edition
 ===
 About:
 This utility is used to write Ubuntu img files to SD and USB cards.